 The Register

 Tuesday 14 July 2026.
 London.
 14:00.
 The boardroom.
-Two months since the breach.
+Two months post-breach.
 Imran is still firefighting.
-Marcus is pushing the AI programme hard — the Series C thesis requires it.
+Marcus needs the AI programme live for the Series C.

-Priya Shah opens her laptop and shows a live demo of Cerulith Clinic AI — an ML model that ingests Pulse biometric streams + patient-typed symptoms and returns a triage recommendation (routine / urgent / emergency) with a confidence score.
+Priya Shah demos Cerulith Clinic AI: an ML model that ingests Pulse biometric streams plus patient-typed symptoms and returns a triage call (routine / urgent / emergency) with a confidence score.
 Training set: 1.8M anonymised UK records.
 Validation AUC-ROC 0.91.
-Launch target: 1 September 2026.
+Launch: 1 September 2026.

-Priya's live demo types in: persistent chest tightness + left-arm numbness.
-The model returns EMERGENCY — confidence 0.94 — call 999.
+She types persistent chest tightness + left-arm numbness.
+Output: EMERGENCY — confidence 0.94 — call 999.
 Marcus claps.
-Fran calculates the ARR delta.
+Fran works out the ARR delta.

-The slide Priya did not show: human review.
-None in the path.
-The clinician-in-the-loop is "coming in v2."
-The intended release is v1.
+The slide Priya skipped: human review.
+None in v1.
+Clinician-in-the-loop is "coming in v2."

 - Classify AI-feature data flows correctly under Art 30 ROPA including Art 9 special-category and Art 22 automated decision-making.